Unequally Yoked Isn't Just About Romance

 I do not regret the distance between us at all.
 As a Believer, I don’t have time to dedicate to people who are not interested in Christ.
 I’m not telling you that you cannot be friends with someone who is not a Believer, I’m telling you that you cannot be yoked with someone who is not a Believer.
 How much time are you dedicating to this unsaved person?
 Are you teaching them about the Lord?
 Are you inviting them to church?
 If they don’t serve Christ, then they are serving the devil—they are in active rebellion against God your Father.
 Would you really like to sacrifice time to them now?

 The situation is obviously different if you are sharing the gospel with someone who truly wants the Word, but if you’ve known someone for five years now and they haven’t accepted any of your church invitations, I think its time to find some new friends to witness to.
+I have met many Christians who have great intentions when it comes to hanging out with unsaved people, or even dating unsaved people.
+We often tell ourselves that it is ok to maintain close relationships with these people because maybe dating an unsaved person will bring them to salvation.
+Maybe I can lead them to Christ!
+This is a wonderful and sweet idea, but please keep in mind; it is just an idea.
+In fact, the Word of God says the exact opposite on this matter.
+Take a look at I Corinthians 15:33 NIV:

 Don’t take this article as a cry for you to abandon all of your friends and family—that’s not what I’m saying at all.
 I have unsaved friends and family, some of which I see every day.
 But I’m not yoked to them; I don’t allow these people to take up any more time of my day than necessary and I jump at every opportunity to witness to them.
 More than anything, there is a clear understanding that Christ comes first.
 I refuse to forsake, overlook, or compromise my faith for anyone—and if they’re a real friend, they wouldn’t want you to.